ubccr/heorot/README.md

 # Generate an OpenSSL cert & ssh key (see api/keys/keys.MD)

 # Edit the config file
+$ cp config.example.js config.js
 $ vim config.js

 ### If binding to port 443:
 $ sudo setcap cap_net_bind_service=+ep /usr/bin/node

-# Run the webserver
+# Run the webserver (you can also use the heorot.service file)
 $ node server.js
-# Vist the hostname of your server & create a new account with "Signup"
+# Vist the hostname of your server & create and "Signup"

-# Don't login yet, open the mongo shell or use Atlas to edit the DB
+# Don't login yet, open the mongo shell or use Compass to edit the DB
+### As of writing: Ubuntu 22.04 does not have a mongosh install repo, I suggest using MongoDB's Compass app

+# Go to the dcim table, then "users" collection, then edit the "privileges" line from "none" to "admin"
+# Allowed values are "none", "admin", "user"
+# admin: allows access to manage users from the UI & query Dell's Warranty API
+# user: general access to all grendel functions
+# none: can login but will not be able to get any node information

+# Mongosh command line reference:
 $ mongosh -u admin -p

 $ use dcim